NumericalMathematics/PositiveIntegrators.jl/docs/src/sandu_projection.md

 plot!(sol, ylims = (-2.5, 12.5), denseplot = false,  markers = :circle, linewidth = 2, color = palette(:default)[1:4]', label = ["N" "P" "Z" "D"], legend = :right)
 ```

-The plot shows the solution obtained by `ROS2` compared to a reference solution (dashed lines).
+The plot shows the numerical solution obtained with `ROS2` compared to a reference solution (dashed lines).
-We see that as soon as negative values of the ``N`` species occur, ``N`` continues to decrease and the solution becomes completely unacceptable.
+We see that the `ROS2` method produces negative approximations, which can occur because Rosenbrock methods are not positivity-preserving.
+For the NPZD problem, however, this is fatal and leads to a completely unacceptable numerical solution.
+It is therefore particularly important to use techniques that guarantee positivity of the numerical approximations for this problem.
+We achieve this below with the [`SanduProjection`](@ref)

-Now, we want to avoid negative approximations by using [`SanduProjection`](@ref).
-For this, we need to choose an [optimization solver](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers) which is supported by [JuMP.jl](https://jump.dev/JuMP.jl/stable/) and can handle quadratic optimization problems (QP).
+To apply the [`SanduProjection`](@ref) we need to choose an [optimization solver](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers) which is supported by [JuMP.jl](https://jump.dev/JuMP.jl/stable/) and can handle quadratic optimization problems (QP).
 In this tutorial we select [Clarabel.jl](https://clarabel.org/stable/) as optimization solver.

 In addition, we need to specify the linear invariants of the problem.
 The only linear invariant of the NPZD problem is ``N(t)+P(t)+Z(t)+D(t)=N(0)+P(0)+Z(0)+D(0)=15`` for all times ``t≥0``.